aws-powertools/powertools-lambda-typescript/docs/utilities/batch.md

 #### FIFO queues

 When using [SQS FIFO queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html){target="_blank"}, we will stop processing messages after the first failure, and return all failed and unprocessed messages in `batchItemFailures`.
 This helps preserve the ordering of messages in your queue.

 ```typescript hl_lines="1-4 13 28-30"
 --8<-- "docs/snippets/batch/gettingStartedSQSFifo.ts"
 ```

 1.  **Step 1**.
 Creates a partial failure batch processor for SQS FIFO queues.
 See [partial failure mechanics for details](#partial-failure-mechanics)

+!!!
+Note
+    Note that SqsFifoPartialProcessor is synchronous using `processPartialResponseSync`.
+    This is because we need to preserve the order of messages in the queue.
+See [Async or sync processing section](#async-or-sync-processing) for more details.

 ### Processing messages from Kinesis